Last updated on October 22nd, 2021 at 10:54 am

 offers lively nightlife is well with many bars and is populated during day and night mainly by young people.

-There is one large hotel on the beach, and many villas and apartments on the slopes of the hill.
-It is definitely a place for beach lovers, as there is no village as such, although you can walk to Pelekas and Vatos.
+There is one large hotel close to the beach, and many villas and apartments on the slopes of the hill.
+Glyfada is definitely a place for beach lovers, as there is no village as such, although if you wish you can walk to Pelekas and Vatos nearby villages.

 Buses from here go to Corfu Town, passing Aqualand, the largest water park on the island, and also going near the golf course in the Ropa Valley.

-During the day families throng here, enjoying sand, sun, and lunch in one of the tavernas, but as the sun sinks down the younger generation takes over, filling the bars and preparing to party well into the night.
+During the day families throng in Glyfada, enjoying sand, sun, and lunch in one of the tavernas, but as the sun sinks down the younger generation takes over, filling the bars and preparing to party well into the night.